agucova/anymd-as-md-obsidian/README.md

-# qmd as md Obsidian plugin
+# anymd as md Obsidian plugin

-A plugin for [Obsidian](https://obsidian.md) which allows editing of qmd files as if they were markdown.
+A plugin for [Obsidian](https://obsidian.md) which allows editing of qmd and rmd files as if they were markdown.

 QMD files contain a combination of markdown and executable code cell, and are format supported by [Quarto](https://quarto.org/) open source publishing systems, they are supported in Rstudio and VSCode editors.
+RMD files are similar to QMD files, but are supported by Rstudio and VSCode editors.

 To be able to use  linking with  the quatro files you need to check the toggle "detect all files extension" in `Files & Links` section in Obsidian.